 You can significantly improve ownCloud server performance by using memory caching.
-This is the process of storing frequently-requested objects in-memory for faster retrieval later.
+This is the process of storing frequently requested objects in memory for faster retrieval later.
 There are two types of memory caching available:

-A PHP opcode Cache (OPcache): An opcode cache stores compiled PHP scripts so they don't need to be re-compiled every time they are called.
-These compiled PHP scripts are stored in-memory, on the server on which they're compiled.
+A PHP opcode Cache (OPcache)

+An opcode cache stores compiled PHP scripts (opcodes) so they don't need to be parsed and compiled every time they are called.
+These compiled PHP scripts are stored in shared memory on the server on which they're compiled.

+A Data Cache

-A Data Cache: A data cache stores copies of data, templates, and other types of information-based files.
-Depending on the cache implementation, it can be either local, or specific, to one server, or distributed across multiple servers.
+A data cache stores copies of data, templates, and other types of information-based files.
+Depending on the cache implementation, it can be either local or specific to one server or distributed across multiple servers.
 This cache type is ideal when you have a scale-out installation.